Oscarsborg Fortress: Cold War

 During the Cold War Oscarsborg formed a last line of defence for Oslo, with the underground torpedo battery remaining secretly active up until 1 January 1993, having been modernized in the 1980s.

-After the deactivation of the last weapons systems, the remaining military activity on Oscarsborg consisted of the Coastal Artillery officer training programme.
-The officer school was officially shut down on 28 June 2002.
+After the deactivation of the last weapon systems, the remaining military activity on Oscarsborg consisted of the Coastal Artillery officer training programme.
+The officer school was officially closed on 28 June 2002.